 Figure 7-1: (a) Comparison of the experimental and theoretical transmission spectra for the water-filled non-modified and coated by the PEs dissolved in a buffer containing 0.15 M NaCl HC-MOF.
-The theoretical plot was obtained by adjusting the thickness of the polymer coating as 18 nm per 3 PAH/PSS bilayers. (b) The spectral evolution of the transmission minima associated with LbL assembly.
+The theoretical plot was obtained by adjusting the thickness of the polymer coating as 18 nm per 3 PAH/PSS bilayers.
+The experimental data summarizes the transmission spectra of a bare (nonmodified) fiber and a fiber coated with 3 PAH/PSS bilayers. (b) The spectral evolution of the transmission minima associated with LbL assembly.
 The colour lines indicate instantaneous positions of the transmission minima when the peristaltic pump is switched between PE solutions and deionized water (w).
 The black lines exhibit the data smoothed with MATLAB.